jpease/hubris/README.md

 > **hubris**
 >
-> noun. *to think out of septillions of possible combinations you can come up with the best keymap*
+> noun. *to think out of septillions of possible combinations you came up with the best keymap*

 ## Design goals

 > **wisdom**
 >
-> noun. *to rig the game by making up your own measurement of best*
+> noun. *to rig the game by defining your own measurement of best*

-1. Homerow placement of most common characters
+1. Homerow placement of most common English characters
 2. Homerow placement of 0-9
 3. Low same finger repetition
 4. Low pinky workload
+5. Inward rolls for a few common English bigrams
-5. Visually symetrical layout
+6. Visually symetrical layout

 ## Recommendations for the user